vyomasystems-lab/challenges-rajesh0therascal/level1_design1/README.md

 ## Verification Environment

- The test drives inputs to the Design Under Test Multiplexer which takes in 5-bit select input *sel* and channel inputs *inp0 : inp 30* gives 2-bit output *out*
+ The test setup drives inputs to the Design Under Test Multiplexer which takes in
+ - 5-bit select input *sel*
+ - 2 bit channel inputs *inp0 : inp30*

+ and generates 2-bit output *out*

-The values are assigned to the input port using
+The values are assigned to the input port using following
 ```
         dut.inp0.value = inputValue
         dut.sel.value = 0
 ```
 for the test case *test_mux_inp0*

-The assert statement is used for comparing the multiplexers's outut to the expected value.
+The assert statement is used for comparing the multiplexers's output with the expected value.

-The following error is seen:
+An error is seen when input value is not equal to output value:
 ```
 assert dut.out.value == inputValue, "Test failed with: {input} {sel} = {output}".format(input=inputValue, sel=dut.sel.value, output = dut.out.value)